HamburgBigJ/Passwords/README.md

 - **Adjustable Password Lengths**
   Customize the password length to achieve the desired balance between security and convenience.

-- **Admin Password Options**
-  Administrators can set a master password to access full permissions and operator (Op) status.

 - **Seamless Integration**
   Works effortlessly with any Minecraft server without requiring complex setup procedures.